SuperPotat/Napoleon-s-Legacy-Peemastered-MP/README.md

   basedking/rennes for the Napoleon's Legacy Remastered MP Fork and his work on the base version (https://github.com/basedking/Napoleon-s-Legacy-Remastered-MP)
-  Spambot for his contributions to the economy (Discord: NotASpamBot) BestPancakeEver for reviewing the mod consistently (Discord: bestpancakeever) Any other contributors to the mods this is forked off of as well as others whom suggested ideas or otherwise that I don't remember
+  Spambot for his contributions to the economy (Discord: NotASpamBot) BestPancakeEver for reviewing the mod consistently (Discord: bestpancakeever) Any other contributors to the mods this is forked off of as well as others whom suggested ideas or otherwise that I don't remembe